 - 3.5.
-The contribution of the site to economic output has been calculated by taking the maximum 150 on-site jobs associated with the Proposed Development and multiplying this by an estimate of average levels of gross value added (GVA) per construction employee in Wales.
+The contribution of the site to economic output has been calculated by taking the average of 100 on-site jobs associated with the Proposed Development and multiplying this by an estimate of average levels of gross value added (GVA) per construction employee in Wales.
 Based on data sourced from ONS for 2021, GVA per construction employee in Wales is around £68,817 per annum. - 3.6.
-The 200 indirect/induced jobs have been multiplied by the average GVA per job for all sectors in England & Wales (reflecting the fact that not all indirect/induced jobs will be in Wales).
+The 133 indirect/induced jobs have been multiplied by the average GVA per job for all sectors in England & Wales (reflecting the fact that not all indirect/induced jobs will be in Wales).
 Based on 2021 ONS data, annual GVA per job is approximately £63,670. - 3.7.
-Based on the figures above, it is estimated that during the 12-month construction of the Proposed Development, the GVA associated with the 350 temporary jobs supported onsite and in the wider economy could be up to £23million.
-While this figure is likely to be lower because it is based on peak job numbers, the contribution to economic output will be significant nonetheless because it will still amount to millions of pounds of additional GVA.
+Based on the figures above, it is estimated that during the 12-month construction of the Proposed Development, the GVA associated with the 233 temporary jobs supported onsite and in the wider economy could be in the region of £15.1million.

-&lt;sup>6 Solar powered growth in the UK - the macroeconomic benefits for the UK of investment in solar PV: CEBR (report for the Solar Trade Association), September 2014.
+4 Solar powered growth in the UK - the macroeconomic benefits for the UK of investment in solar PV: CEBR (report for the Solar Trade Association), September 2014.